Bullseye198/DiscoverMars/README.md

 - [x] Store the data to our local database with Room
 - [x] Fixed crash when phone is offline
 - [x] Added function to change the camera
+- [x] Add function to change date when the picture was taken